 Americans of the Decadence

-Americans of the Decadence is a re-thinking and re-making of the painting Romans of the Decadence (Les Romains de la Décadence, 15′ 6″ x 25′ 4″, oil paint) made by the French artist Thomas Couture, first exhibited at the Paris Salon of 1847, a year before the 1848 Revolution which toppled the July Monarchy which now belongs to the Musée d'Orsay in Paris.
-Americans of the Decadence will measure 16' 6" x 50' 8", twice the length with twice the number of figures.
+Americans of the Decadence will be a hand-embroidered painting and modern interpretation of the original painting Romans of the Decadence (Les Romains de la Décadence, 15′ 6″ x 25′ 4″ / 472.44 x 722.16 cm, oil paint) made by the French artist Thomas Couture, first exhibited at the Paris Salon of 1847, a year before the 1848 Revolution which toppled the July Monarchy which now belongs to the Musée d'Orsay in Paris.

 - - - - - - - - - - - - - - - - - - - - - -